larigens/reactfolio/README.md

 ---
 ## Description

 Highly motivated and results-driven Full Stack Web Developer, passionate about designing and developing efficient, user-friendly, and responsive web applications.
-Throughout my studies, I have gained hands-on experience with various programming languages, frameworks, and tools, including HTML, CSS, JavaScript, React, Node.js, and MongoDB, among others.
+Throughout my studies, I have gained hands-on experience with various programming languages, frameworks, tools, and databases including HTML, CSS, JavaScript, React, Node.js, Express.js, MySQL, and MongoDB, among others.

 I am a quick learner, an effective problem solver, and a strong communicator, and I am excited about the opportunities that lie ahead in this dynamic and constantly evolving field.